“You’ll be hard pressed to find a better value among professional-grade 4K monitors.”

 To be fair, that’s the kind of improvement we saw from the HP Dreamcolor z32x also, which improved on its initials core of 1.68 by hitting .84.
 It’s important to point out that even though the Dreamcolor’s overall color error is lower than the BenQ’s, once you get under 1.0, the variances are rather minor.
 The LG 27UD88-W also improved, going from 3.97 to 2.34, but that’s still a little outside what you’d want from a professional monitor.

 If you picked up the BenQ PD3200U hoping to pare down that color error, and you don’t have access to a professional colorimeter like a Spyder5 or Spyder4, just check out our guide on how to calibrate your monitor.

 The BenQ PD3200U comes with a standard three-year limited warranty covering manufacturer defects and shipping damages, and units which arrive dead — provided you report the DOA unit within 30 days.
 It’s a typical warranty period for the category.
 You also get three years out of the HP Dreamcolor z32x, though only one year from the LG 27UD88-W.

 4K is more commonplace now than it was just a few years ago, but that doesn’t make it any less awe-inspiring.
-With the right display, 4K content just sings.
-It’s rich and lavish, with detail that isn’t present on even the sharpest 1080p or 1440p display.
+With the right display,

 Prices have come down, but it’s still an expensive segment of the market — especially in the professional monitor market.
 That’s where the BenQ PD3200U really shines.
 Standing up against monitors that are three to four hundred dollars more isn’t an easy task, but the PD3200U sure makes it look that way.